Are you trying to decide which website builder to use when creating your salon or service business website?

 Service & Salon Business Website Design Templates

-Square does not work with design templates (like some of the other solutions here).
-They instead offer pre-designed sections that you drop on to your page to create your design.
+Square does not work with design templates (like some other solutions here).
+They instead offer pre-designed sections that you drop onto your page to create your design.

 This makes it fast and easy to create your website.
 But it also means less flexibility as you only have a few design options for the sections that you use on your site.